ibrahimyzc/PDE_Solutions_with_Differential_Quadrature/README.md

 ## About the Thesis

 My thesis explores the **Differential Quadrature Method (DQM)** as a numerical solution method for ordinary and partial differential equations.
 The DQM expresses the derivative of a function at a grid point as a weighted sum of the function values at all other points, leading to high-accuracy solutions with fewer grid points compared to traditional methods.
 The thesis focuses on both uniform and Chebyshev-Gauss-Lobatto (CGL) grid distributions and solves a variety of differential equations using Polynomial-based Differential Quadrature (PDQ).

+---

+This README file will provide a clean structure to your repository.
+The equations will display properly if rendered with a Jupyter notebook or external tools that support LaTeX rendering.

+Would you like to proceed with adding the thesis and MATLAB files to your repository now?